NLnetLabs/cascade/doc/manual/source/key-management.rst

 1. They do not work in a multi-signer setup where signers use different keys to sign the zone.
-2. Propagation cannot be checked in an any-cast setup.The key manager may continue with the key roll before all nodes in the any-cast cluster have received the new version of the zone.
+2. Propagation cannot be checked in an any-cast setup.
+The key manager may continue with the key roll before all nodes in the any-cast cluster have received the new version of the zone.

 Future Development
 ~~~~~~~~~~~~~~~~~~